GPT-SW3: An Autoregressive Language Model for the Nordic Languages: Discussion

 \section{Discussion}

-This paper has detailed the development process for the GPT-SW3 family of Nordic LLMs.
+This paper has detailed the development process for our family of North Germanic LLMs.
 It is at this point a perfectly reasonable question to ask why we at all should build a native LLM for a set of small languages with limited resources when the dominant LLMs of large corporations already can handle these languages in a reasonable (and often even superior) way.
 We have several answers to this question.

-We believe that there is a desire and need for cultural and linguistic {\em representativity} by informed choices of data sources, {\em transparency} in all design choices and throughout the entire development process, {\em democratizing} access to natively built LLMs by open release, and {\em validation} and utilization of existing national compute infrastructure.
-Perhaps most importantly, GPT-SW3 is primarily a research project by which the Nordic research community can get full access to the weights of a native-language LLM, something that is not currently possible with existing LLMs.
+We believe that there is a desire and need for cultural and linguistic {\bf representativeness} by informed choices and processing of data sources, {\bf transparency} in all design choices and throughout the entire development process, {\bf democratizing} access to natively built LLMs by open or hosted release, and open {\bf validation} of model capacities as well as {\bf utilization} of existing national compute infrastructure.
+Perhaps most importantly, the main goal of the GPT-SW3 initiative has been to give the Nordic research community full access to the weights of a native-language LLM, something that is not currently possible with other existing LLMs.